slimplate/edge/README.md

 # edge

-These functions enable GitHub authentication and facilitate communication with external APIs while adhering to CORS policies in Vercel projects.
+These functions enable GitHub authentication and facilitate communication with external APIs while adhering to CORS policies in Vercel / Cloudflare Worker projects.

 ```js
 validRedir(redirectUrlString, url) // Checks if a URL matches wildcard patterns in redirectUrlString.